 Onset of Tillering Stage: Grains are generally tolerant of these treatments, but risk of crop injury is greater than at full tillering stage.
 Do not make application if the risk of injury is unacceptable.
 Apply 6.0 to 12.0 fluid ounces of this product per acre in the spring when grain has 1 or more tillers as well as 3 or more leaves.
 Do not apply from boot to dough stage.

 Use Precautions for Cereal Grains (wheat, barley, millet, oats, and rye)

-Limited to 2.5 pints of product/acre per crop cycle.
+The preharvest interval (PHI) is 14 days Limited to 2.5 pints of product/acre per crop cycle.